squatboy/browser-use-vnc/README.md

 POST http://<Server-IP>:8000/sessions
 ```

-The response includes the session ID and a dynamically assigned noVNC port:
+The response includes the session ID and the dynamically assigned noVNC port:

 ```json
 {